ChicoFabLab/chicofablab.github.io/README.md

 ```

 6. Commit the file to your fork
-7. Go back to the main repository and create a pull request
+7. Go to the main repository and click "Pull requests" → "New pull request"
+8. Select your fork and branch, then create the PR
-8. Once approved and merged, it will appear on the homepage
+9. Once approved and merged, it will appear on the homepage

 That's it!
 No login, no CMS, just commit markdown files (or submit a PR).